TimCares/MasterThesis/docs/thesis/theoretical_foundation/notations_and_definitions.typ

 patches, or timesteps respectively.
 Each patch is flattened into a 256-dimensional vector, and then projected into a 768 dimensions $bold(e)^v_i in RR^768$, using a fully connected layer.
-The image sequence is prepended with a special learnable $mono(["I_CLS"]) in RR^768$ token, which is used to aggregate the global information/content of the image, and following @vit.
+The image sequence is prepended with a special learnable $mono(["I_CLS"]) in RR^768$ token, which is, following @vit, used to aggregate the global information/content of the image.
-The result is a sequence of patch embeddings, which we define as $bold(E)_v$, where $v$ indicates an image:
+The result is a sequence of patch embeddings, which we define as $bold(E)_v$, where $v$ indicates the image modality:

 $
 bold(E)_v = [bold(e)^v_mono(["I_CLS"]), bold(e)^v_1, bold(e)^v_2, ..., bold(e)^v_N]